sonmarcho/sonmarcho.github.io/3-passions.md

 least twice a week, [Anki](https://apps.ankiweb.net/) for the flash cards, newspapers like [Caixin](http://www.caixin.com/?HOLDZH) occasionally and Chinese TV series when I have spare time.
-I always focus on tandems when I don't have much time, because I think practicing conversation it is the most useful.
+I always focus on tandems when I don't have much time, because I think practicing conversation is by far the most useful, and it is also a lot of fun.
 Note that it is easy to find partners on applications like [Tandem](https://www.tandem.net).

 About TV series, I started with